 The damage - both social and environmental - caused by the fast fashion industry in general, and by the extreme and impossibly high discounts that dominate the end of November in particular, is enormous.
-This is the reason why we now draw attention once again to our society’s impulsive buying behaviour, overproduction and the throwaway culture that characterize this promotional period.
+This is the reason why we now draw attention once again to our society’s impulsive buying behaviour, overproduction and throwaway culture that characterise this promotional period.

 We urge everyone - consumers and companies - to not participate in Black Friday's sales as it is an implicit approval of a world where unrelenting overproduction and exploitation is acceptable.
 Find more on how this works below.